 Patients with addictions receive additional therapy, along with education about addictions.
 They are encouraged to attend 12-step meetings such as Alcoholics Anonymous and Narcotics Anonymous.

-The program director for Compass, Dr. Daza
+A senior psychologist and the program director for Compass, Dr. Daza

 Dr. Daza earned her doctorate in Clinical Psychology from the University of Houston, from which she also graduated magna cum laude with a bachelor's degree in Psychology.
 She completed an internship at the University of Texas Medical Branch in Galveston, Texas, and a post-doctoral fellowship at the University of Texas M.D.
 Anderson Cancer Center.

 Dr. Daza has given presentations across the country on depression, smoking cessation, motivational interviewing and suicide prevention.
 She serves as an examiner for the Texas State Board of Examiners of Psychologists and is a member of the Standards and Review committee of the Association of Psychology Postdoctoral and Internship Centers.